harwoodr/bnt2/README.md

 Right now, this is a work in progress.
 Life, work, school (yes, I'm a "life-long learner" or possibly some sort of masochist) will get in the way at different points but I hope to make progress when I can.
 I also invite community contributions - which I reserve the right to include or not, as I see fit.

+## NB: as of this writing, the game/api is not complete.